 Since the windows are custom made, it took about 1 month before they were ready.
 The installers were very nice and did a very thorough job.
 It took them about 6 hours to install five windows which considering the amount of work involved, was actually pretty good.
 About half way through the installation, a representative from Champion Windows came by to make sure everything was going OK.
 We were very impressed.

-It’s been about a week since the windows were installed and we have noticed a big difference in our family room.
+It’s been about a week since the windows were installed and we’ve noticed a big difference in our family room.
 In the past, with the thermostat set at 68°F, the room would get to at most 68°F but would then quickly fall back down to 63°F or lower.
 With the new windows, the room stays at about 69°F and can hover around 73°F if the rest of the house needs heating.
 So we are seeing an increase of about 8°F.